 Financial Guidance and Claims Bill 2017-19

-This paper outlines the provisions of the Financial Guidance and Claims Bill 2017-19 and the debates on it in Parliament
+Looks at the provisions of the Financial Guidance and Claims Act 2018 and the debates on it when the legislation was before Parliament

 Universities Superannuation Scheme